Skip to content

 Infinite Slab

-The slab can be specified by number density (density) or directly by line-center optical depth (tau).
-When using tau, the density is computed from the line properties set by linename.
+Specify by density or directly by line-center optical depth (tau); with tau, density is derived from the line set by linename.

 Full configuration